Menikdena Archeological Reserve (Photo credit: Tharaka Devinda, Google Street View)

 Citation: The information board at the site by the Department of Archaeology and the Ministry of National Heritage.

 Menikdena temple complex has been constructed according to the Panchawasa style that is discussed in Manjusri's treatise on architecture (Abeyawardana, 2004).
 The complex contains five edifices, viz: Bodhighara (Bodhi tree shrine), Stupa, Patimagharas (image house), Uposathaghara (chapter house) and Sabhasala.
-The edifices have been constructed on a raised ground and there were four entrances facing cardinal points (Abeyawardana, 2004).
-The Department of Archaeology has presently conserved the ruined Stupa at this site to a height of about 18 ft.
+The edifices were constructed on a raised ground and four entrances were facing cardinal points (Abeyawardana, 2004).
+The Department of Archaeology has conserved the ruined Stupa at this site to a height of about 18 ft.
+This Stupa is believed to have been constructed during the days of King Sena II (853-887 A.D.) per the palaeographical evidence of the inscribed bricks (Uduwara, 1990).

 The land plot named Menikdena Puravidya Sthanaya (P.P.A.
 222 lot 1,2,3, & 4 land plots: consist of 40 acres, 3 roods, 17 perches) situated in Atha Bendiwewa village is an archaeological reserve, declared by a government gazette notification published on 26 April 1957.